-Orange juice: Prevents inflammation
+Orange juice: May prevent inflammation

 Lemonade: Thwarts kidney stones

 Lemonade can help ward off kidney stones, a painful problem that’s on the rise, notes the National Kidney Foundation.
-If you’ve had kidney stones, cut your risk of a recurrence by as much as 90 percent with a daily dose of lemonade: Mix four ounces of lemon juice with two liters of water; drink straight up or sweetened, says Roger L. Sur, MD, director of the University of California, San Diego, Comprehensive Kidney Stone Center.
+If you’ve had kidney stones, cut your risk of a recurrence by as much as 90 percent with a daily dose of lemonade: Mix four ounces of lemon juice with two liters of water; drink straight up, says Roger L. Sur, MD, director of the University of California, San Diego, Comprehensive Kidney Stone Center.

-Grape juice: Boosts brain function
+Grape juice: May boost brain function

 Grape juice is a good source of anthocyanins, antioxidants that may help to enhance brain function.
 In a 2017 study published in the European Journal of Nutrition, researchers analyzed older adults who drank Concord grape juice.
-The subjects who drank the grape juice daily for 12 weeks showed significant improvement on memory tests.
+The subjects who drank the grape juice daily for 12 weeks showed improvement on memory tests.
 Not a grape juice drinker?
 These weird brain exercises can also help you get smarter.

 Cranberry juice: Keeps your digestive system healthy

-Vegetable juice: Slashes cancer risk
+Vegetable juice: May help reduce cancer risk